sinuar/coffee-shop-recipes/hot-beverages/white-mocha.md

 # White Chocolate Mocha​

 ## Description: Espresso meets white chocolate in this classic drink.
 Top it off with a dollop of whipped cream for a sweet, creamy beverage that delights with every sip.
 Add an almond croissant.
+(Our favourite).

 ## Ingredients

 - 4 Tbsp white chocolate chips or chopped white chocolate
 - 1 shot Espresso Roast
-- 1 cup of whole milk
+- 1 cup of almond milk
 - Whipped cream

 ## How to make White Chocolate Mocha​